TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 #.
 The **Reply Button** which you will use to vote on code quality and testing as well as to send comments.
 We will be
    covering this button in more detail later.

 #.
 The **Download Button**.
-You will be using this control to cherrypick a change in order to test it later.
+You will be using this control to cherry pick a change in order to test it later.

 #.
 Other changes **related** to this change.
 This can be either due to a similar topic or because the commit summary is
    related to the change we are currently reviewing.

 #.
 The **current review status**.
 Here you can see who has voted (and how they voted) on a change, yet.
 Notice that if a
-   change gets refined over time with new patchsets your votes will be reset (simply because the review has changed.
+   change gets refined over time with new patch sets your votes will be reset (simply because the review has changed.

 #.
 All **changed files** in this current change.
 You can click every file to take a look at what exactly has changed.
 There
-   is a select box on top of the file list that allows you to do a diff between patchsets to quickly see what has changed.
+   is a select box on top of the file list that allows you to do a diff between patch sets to quickly see what has changed.

 #.
 The **history** of this change.
-Here you can see comments, new patchsets, votes on a change etc.
+Here you can see comments, new patch sets, votes on a change etc.

 Commenting and voting
 =====================